 Welcome to a dedicated section of our website exclusively for the men and women in uniform.
-Police and fire retirees face financial planning challenges unlike any other occupation, including higher-than-average risk of death or disability, younger-than-average age of retirement and a higher-than-average divorce rate.
-As a result, our police and fire brothers and sisters require more-complex financial planning solutions.
+Police and fire retirees face financial planning challenges unlike any other occupation, including the higher-than-average risk of death or disability, younger-than-average age of retirement, and a higher-than-average divorce rate.
+As a result, our police and fire brothers and sisters require more complex financial planning solutions.

 - Pension is regulated by the state, with no federal oversight or insurance

 - 457 plan has different rules than 401(k)s and traditional retirement plans

 - Social security benefits, most likely, will be affected by police and fire earnings

 In a time of uncertainty regarding police and fire pensions and retiree health insurance, it is more important than ever to receive independent, sound financial guidance from a trusted advisor.
 With more than 20 years of experience working alongside police and fire professionals, Marty Gaughan has the knowledge and experience to help you make the right decisions when faced with the following questions:

-1. What is the benefit (or cost) to retiring now versus two to three years from now?
+- What is the benefit (or cost) to retiring now versus two, three, or five years from now?

 - With uncertainty around health insurance, how should it factor into my retirement decision?